spdk/spdk/doc/vhost_processing.md

 All initialization and management information is exchanged using Vhost-user messages.
 The connection always starts with the feature negotiation.
-Both the Master and the Slave exposes a list of their implemented features and upon negotiation they choose a common set of those.
+Both the front-end and the back-end expose a list of their implemented features and upon negotiation they choose a common set of those.
 Most of these features are implementation-related, but also regard e.g. multiqueue support or live migration.